What Type Of Heating System Do I Have In My Home?

-The type of heating system in your home can be a large factor in determining the cost of your home insurance premium.
-There are three important parts of the heating system:
+The type of heating system in your home can be a significant factor in determining the cost of your home insurance premium.
+There are three critical parts of the heating system:

 - The energy source - gas, electricity, oil, etc

 - The machine - furnace, boiler, heat pump, etc

 - The distribution - forced air, radiant, baseboard, etc

 Let's look at each part of and understand how each component could change the cost of your home insurance.

 The Energy Source

 In general, when it comes to home insurance, you will get a discount for electricity or natural gas.
 The oil will cost extra.
 If you use wood as your primary heat source, many home insurance carriers will flat out reject coverage.